 In one case, a man engaged in business with his brother was denied deductions for his private airplane expenses.
 The U.S. Tax Court noted that the taxpayer had failed to prove the expenses were ordinary and necessary to the business.
 In addition, only one brother used the plane, and the flights were to places that the taxpayer could have driven to or flown to on a commercial airline.
 And, in any event, the stated expenses, including depreciation expenses, weren’t adequately substantiated, the court added.
 (TC Memo 2018-108)

 In another case, the Tax Court ruled that a business owner wasn’t entitled to deduct legal and professional fees he’d incurred in divorce proceedings defending his ex-wife’s claims to his interest in, or portion of, distributions he received from his LLC.
 The IRS and the court ruled the divorce legal fees were nondeductible personal expenses and weren’t ordinary and necessary.
 (TC Memo 2018-80)

 Proceed with caution

 The deductibility of some expenses is clear.
 But for other expenses, it can get more complicated.
-Generally, if an expense seems like it’s not normal in your industry — or if it could be considered fun, personal or extravagant in nature — you should proceed with caution.
+Generally, if an expense seems like it’s not normal in your industry — or if it could be considered fun, personal or extravagant — you should proceed cautiously.
 And keep records to substantiate the expenses you’re deducting.
 Consult with us for guidance.